SURRENDER A PET

 We are able to provide pets the time they need to find a new home that suits them best—be it weeks or months—because we are a “limited admission” type of animal shelter.
 We limit the number of animals admitted to our shelter to only the amount we can house and have time to care for (so as not to create a situation where animals would be euthanized because the facility had become overcrowded and overwhelmed).

 To ensure we have a safe and appropriate place to house your pet, we admit animals by appointment.
 Though we take in your pet as soon as possible, there may be a waiting list due to the population currently in the shelter.

 As a part of this community’s safety net for homeless animals, we depend on YOU—our community members—not only for our financial support but also to partner with us in planning for our admissions, so that we can find homes for as many animals as possible.

 To start the process of surrendering your pet, please click the appropriate link below.
 Please note: each link will give you the option to add multiple animals.
 If you need to surrender more than one dog/cat/rabbit please follow the link for each one.
 You will have to wait for the review of the first form before being able to fill out an additional one (please reference that you are needing to surrender more than one pet in the comments section of the form).

 Once we have received and reviewed the form, a member of our team will reach out to discuss your pet further and plan for the next steps.
-In the meantime, we recommend calling your pet’s veterinarian to request that your pet's medical records be faxed to us at 603-471-9036 or emailed to our Director of Operations at email@example.com.
+In the meantime, we recommend calling your pet’s veterinarian to request that your pet's medical records be faxed to us at 603-471-9036 or emailed to our Chief Operating Officer at email@example.com.
 [Click here for information about end-of-life assistance.]

 Thank you for entrusting your pet into our care.